brianlewisdesign/temprenality/README.md

 The theory avoids survival intelligence, universal social intelligence, sexual intelligence, and personal experience.

 ## Tech stack
-The website/application is built in node.js, react, and angular--for easy front-end UI/UX experience.
+The website/application is built in node.js and react--for a modern mobile UI/UX experience.
-And also this a business decision, because half of the new front-end apps are this stack.